-Study Skills, together with the library and other support services, provides free workshops, consultations and online resources to develop your academic skills and enhance your university experience.
+Study Skills, together with the library and other support services, provides free consultations and online resources to develop your academic skills and enhance your university experience.

 Deakin's peer support programs are run by experienced and successful students who are trained to provide specialised support to assist you with your studies.